guimachiavelli/01/src/text/scene2.md

 ‘The less the natural development of man is influenced by ecclesiastical or political guardianship, the more efficient and harmonious will human personality become, the more will it become the measure of the intellectual culture of the society in which it has grown. near the [[#7 train station]].
 Look for tops, bottoms vers. suck a nice big cock.
 Deepthroat.
 NSA.
 You’ll find the heroic warrior, filled with a dream of freedom and cum’.

 ## ♥♥sexy stalin boy♥♥
 ‘Where is the man, where is the man that I seek?
-Where is the valiant and reckless rebel with a [[MONSTER Hung Black Dick]], where the heroic warrior, filled with a dream of freedom or greatness like the Argonauts, who playfully faces the titanic battle against the universe, for the conquest of a higher, more beautiful life?
-In today’s bourgeois, industrial society, there are only the base and cowardly…’. [[silence]] is your reply. you could try and [[send him face and body pictures and stats]]. there’s a [[notification]] from christeene.
+Where is the valiant and reckless rebel with a MONSTER Hung Black Dick, where the heroic warrior, filled with a dream of freedom or greatness like the Argonauts, who playfully faces the titanic battle against the universe, for the conquest of a higher, more beautiful life?
+In today’s bourgeois, industrial society, there are only the base and cowardly…’. [[silence]] is your reply. you could try and send him face and body pictures and stats. there’s a [[notification]] from christeene.

 ## silence
 Better not to have a name or a face or a [[voice]] than to be a mere reflection of social conventions.
 But in this primitive and desolate silence, you seemed to hear a voice telling: “To start I'd like to watch you get blown to completion - cum eating is a huge turn-on.
 Either swallow from the hose or lick it up after is hot.”